sidecus/authzyin/README.md

 ## How to use this library
 ### Server:
-Similar policy/requirement authorization pattern from asp.net core without having to use AuthroziationHandlers, with JSON path based requirement definition and evlauation, as well as built in api to expose the policy/requirement definitions so that client can consume direclty.
-The only thing additional you need to do compared is to register a scoped ```IAuthZyinContext``` service into the DI container.
+This library provides similar policy/requirement authorization pattern from asp.net core without having to use AuthroziationHandlers, with JSON path based requirement definition and evlauation.
+It also provides a built in api to expose the policy/requirement definitions so that client can consume direclty.
+Compared to standard asp.net core pattern the only additional thing you need to do is to register a scoped ```IAuthZyinContext``` service into the DI container to construct the context instance which will used as part of the requirement evaluation.
+The lib is built on asp.net core 3.1, if you are using a lower version of asp.net core, you can reuse majority of the code but will have to write your own extension method similar as ```AddAuthZyinAuthorization```.
 1. Define your requirements and policies, like in the [sample project](https://github.com/sidecus/authzyin/blob/master/sample/AuthN/Requirements.cs).
 2. Use the ```AddAuthZyinAuthorization``` extension method to enable AuthZyin authorization and register your scoped ```IAuthZyinContext``` context in Startup.cs.
 ```C#